developer-zebra/developer-zebra-site/src/ehs/2-6/guide/setup/index.md

 For scenarios that require even more security, EHS offers Secure and Kiosk modes, which are documented in the [Advanced Features]() section.
 For a complete usage reference for the `enterprisehomescreen.xml` configuration file, please see the [Advanced Settings](../settings) section.

 ## Automated Installation
 These instructions apply to remote installation of EHS, an `enterprisehomescreen.xml` config file, or both, from an organization's own MDM server to multiple managed devices.
-Alternatively, remote deployment and management can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.
+Alternatively, remote deployment and management can be accomplished through Zebra's [EMDK](../../../../emdk-for-android) or [StageNow](../../../../stagenow) tools using its App Manager Setting Type service.

 > **Important**: To execute EHS in a device in which a managed profile is enabled, EHS must be installed <u>before</u> configuring the managed profile in the device.